 Let me provide an example.
 I have friends in the military.
-Some of them are or were Drill Sergeants, or COs.
-Now one of the purposes of Boot Camp is to tear out the civilized demeanor of a person, to build them back up to be a warrior that can follow orders extremely well, who can be depended upon in battle or at the time of war.
-So certain intensity as well as words may be needed to accomplish this.
+Some of them are, or were, Drill Sergeants, or COs.
+Now one of the purposes of Boot Camp is to tear out the civilized demeanor of a person, to build them back up to be a warrior that can follow orders extremely well, whom can be depended upon in battle or at the time of war.
+So certain intensity, as well as words, may be needed to accomplish this.
 Still don’t believe me?
-Okay, let’s say you are in the middle of battle, and your leader says in a kind a gentle voice something like this, “Would you mind too terribly Mr. John Doe to pick up that rifle and aim it at that man over there that is shooting at us, please, and pulling the trigger as you are able?” or do you think something like this may get a quicker and more immediate response, “Soldier shoot that ba — -rd, before he blows our fu — g heads off!”
+Okay, let’s say you are in the middle of battle, and your leader says in a kind and gentle voice something like this, “Would you mind too terribly Mr. John Doe to pick up that rifle and aim it at that man over there that is shooting at us, please, and pulling the trigger as you are able?” or do you think something like this may get a quicker and more immediate response, “Soldier shoot that ba — -rd, before he blows our fu — g heads off!”

 So now that I have shared that perspective and my own opinion before I get another person’s opinion, what does my title of my article mean when I write, “So you’re a Billy Bad Ass”?
 Well let me expound a bit upon it…